-Geology and ore deposits of the Taylor Mining District, White Pine.
+Geology and ore deposits of the Taylor Mining District, White Pine County, Nevada.

-The Taylor mining district is located on the west flank of the Schell Greek Range, 15 miles south of Ely, Nevada.
+The Taylor Mining District is located on the west flank of the Schell Creek Range, 15 miles south of Ely, Nevada.
 Rocks in the range consist of easterly-dipping Paleozoic limestone, dolomite, and shale, which have been intruded by dikes and sills of mid-Tertiary rhyolite.
 Silver bearing formations in the district consist of the Devonian Guilmette Limestone and its transition with the overlying Pilot Shale; and the Mississippian Joana Limestone.
 Known commercial deposits in the district are restricted to the upper 400 feet of the Guilmette.

-The most prominent structural feature in the district is a northnorthwest trending assymetrical anticline, having a vertical west limb and a gently dipping east limb.
-Two prominent fracture systems are associated with this anticline, ore striking north-northwesterly and the other northeasterly.
+The most prominent structural feature in the district is a north-northwest trending assymetrical anticline, having a vertical west limb and a gently dipping east limb.
+Two prominent fracture systems are associated with this anticline, one striking north-northwesterly and the other north-easterly.
 Some of the north-northwesterly fractures have fault offset, down on the west; original movement was pre-ore, but re-activation occurred during Basin and Range tectonics.

-The ore consists of argentite, native silver, and perhaps cerargyrite in jasperized Guilmette Limestone.
+The ore consists of argentite, native silver, and perhaps carargyrite in jasperized Guilmette Limestone.
 The silica and silver appear to be contemporaneous, and are slightly older than the mid-Tertiary intrusive rhyolite.
-The solutions entered along the fracture systems and deposited the minerals in crakle breccia in and near the axis of the anticline, at or near the Guilmette-Pilot contact.
-A period of calcite deposition followed intrusive body, though evidence of the silver may have been a deep-seated sources were the Chainman Shale and the mid-Tertiary intermediate flow rocks.
+The solutions entered along the fracture systems and deposited the minerals in crackle breccia on and near the axis of the anticline, at or near the Guilmette-Pilot contact.
+A period of calcite deposition followed the ore-forming period.
+The source of the silver may have been a deep-seated intrusive body, though evidence for such a body is lacking; other possible sources were the Chainman Shale and the mid-Tertiary intermediate flow rocks.
 Some supergene redistribution has occurred, giving the deposit its present uniform, blanket-like form.
-The deposit occupies about 70 acres; averages deposit crops out in many places).
-The deposit contains seven million tons averaging three ounces silver per ton, and is haloed by a like tonpage of lower
+The deposit occupies about 40 acres; averages 50 feet thick; and lies near the surface (average overburden is 30 feet, and the deposit crops out in many places).
+The deposit contains seven million tons averaging three ounces silver per ton, and is haloed by a like tonnage of lower grade material.

-Ore was discovered in the district in 1868, and about 100,000 tons averaging 20 ounces silver per ton were mined before 1885.
-Silver King Mines explored and developed the district in the 1960's and 1970's and is presently constructing a 1200 tpd, CCD cyanide plant scheduled to go on stream in early 1981.
+Ore was discovered in the district in 1868, and about 60,000 tons averaging 20 ounces silver per ton were mined before 1885.
+An additional 100,000 tons averaging 10 ounces silver per ton was produced from 1920 through 1960.
+Silver King Mines explored and developed the district in the 1960's and 1970's.
+A 1200 tpd, CCD cyanide plant became operational on April 1, 1981.